+The inclusion criteria was that all participants were English speaking, 28-30 weeks' gestation, and first time mothers with no previous history of mental health issues, miscarriage or still birth.
+All women were identified by their midwife as potentially having antenatal depression following their response to the Whooley questionnaire.

+Participants

-Women were randomised by a computer-generated package.
+Participants were randomised by a computer-generated package.
 Once a woman had been randomised they were consented by a member of the research team into the study and assigned a number.
-All data collected was assigned to the correct study number for the woman in order to maintain anonymity.
+All data collected was assigned to the correct study number for the woman in order to maintain complete anonymity.
 The peer support intervention continued for a six-week period with a one-hour visit scheduled by a PSW each week.
+The visit was arranged in a venue agreeable to both the PSW and the woman to ensure that both parties felt as comfortable as possible.

-The PSWs and the women participating, both in the control and intervention group, were asked to keep a log book recording their meetings, they were asked to during the six weeks.
-A member of the research team maintained a record of when the women in the control group joined the study to ensure that they were contacted for an interview at the end of the six-week point.
-Those in the intervention group were also contacted by a member of the research team and interviewed.
+The PSWs and the women participating, both in the control and intervention group, were asked to keep a log book recording and reflecting upon their meetings.
+They were asked to maintain this for the six-week intervention period.
+Following completion of the six-week period the research team contacted all participants and a semi structured telephone interview was arranged.
 The interviews were, with consent, audio recorded and subsequently transcribed.

 This study created a large amount of rich qualitative data, which was analysed by the researchers using a thematic analytical approach (Denscombe 2014).

 Ethical approval was obtained from the Health Research Authority.